percona/documentation/percona-xtradb-cluster/5.6/source/limitation.rst

  - :variable:`binlog_rows_query_log_events` variable not supported.

  - Backup locks used during SST or with Xtrabackup can crash, either use  inno-backup-opts='--no-backup-locks' under [sst] in my.cnf or set FORCE_FTWRL=1 in /etc/sysconfig/mysql (or /etc/sysconfig/mysql.%i for corresponding unit/service) for CentOS/RHEL or /etc/default/mysql in debian/ubuntu.
+You can also use rsync as the alternate SST method if those don't work.